harum/run-typescript-on-node/run-ts.md

 > Hello Harum with types
 ```

+When we run this command, there is no `.js` file created in `dist` folder.

 ## Using `babel`
 ### Install Babel
 Assume that we already install `typescript`.
 For this setup we need to install these additional library.